-[by Lani Russwurm] Today we think of alleys as almost exclusively dedicated to garbage pick-up, deliveries, and parking cars.
+[by Lani Russwurm] The Lost Souls of Gastown Tour meanders through the oldest alleys of Gastown.
+Today we think of alleys as almost exclusively dedicated to garbage pick-up, deliveries, and parking cars.
 But Vancouver had several “deviant alleys” that had much more varied uses.
 Trounce Alley (aka Blood Alley), Shanghai Alley, Canton Alley, Market Alley, Beatty Lane, and Hogan’s Alley were all more interesting than your run-of-the-mill laneway.
 They were variously community hubs, residential strips, discreet locations for commercial vice, and home to cultural institutions and businesses.

 Trounce Alley is between Water and Cordova streets, running from Carrall to Cambie.
 It became a proper alley in the late 1860s when WR Lewis’s Royal Mail Stagecoach line was extended from New Westminster to Burrard Inlet.
 Lewis needed somewhere to take care of his horses, so he had the lane cleared and gravelled and built a horse barn there.

 The alley was named by FW Hart, a furniture merchant and undertaker, after Victoria’s Trounce Alley.
 The name suggests there might be an interesting story behind it, but the one in Victoria was simply named after a guy called Thomas Trounce.

 Trounce Alley was Vancouver’s first alley and an important strip in the early days of the settlement.
 It was home to several businesses, including horse stables, a broom factory, and a cabin where Gassy Jack’s teenage wife and infant son lived.